-Suboxone is a medication that is used to treat heroin use disorder, otherwise known as heroin addiction.
+Suboxone is a recommended first-line medication for opioid dependence, including heroin addiction.
 It is approved for this use by the U.S.Food and Drug Administration (FDA).
 A blend of buprenorphine and naloxone, Suboxone works by binding to the same cell receptors that opiates do.
 This means that people who take it will stop craving heroin and will not experience unpleasant withdrawal symptoms.

 In 2002, Suboxone was approved for use by people with substance use disorders, as one of the first drugs approved under the Drug Addiction Treatment Act of 2000.